vedika564/SCT_CS_3/README.md

 # SCT_CS_3
-Password strength checker in Python for cybersecurity internship
+Password strength checker in Python for cybersecurity internship at SkillCraft Technology